Big Eight Conference (IHSAA): History

 The Big Eight Conference was created in 1980 when seven members of the Southern Indiana Athletic Conference (Boonville, Jasper, Mount Vernon, Princeton, Tell City, Vincennes Lincoln, and Washington) left to form a new conference with a member of the Pocket Athletic Conference (Gibson Southern).
 Gibson Southern left in 1994 to rejoin the PAC.
 Tell City followed suit to rejoin the PAC in 2001 as well (they had both been in that conference before Tell City joining the SIAC in 1953 when it was a super conference), reducing membership to six schools.
 Mount Carmel joined in 2003 to increase the membership to seven.
 Mount Carmel, located in Illinois, was the only school from outside Indiana to compete in an Indiana athletic conference.

 There have been two different members of the conference that captured the 3A boys' basketball title in four successive years.
 Very rarely has this occurred in the history of the state finals.
 Washington captured the 2007–08, 2009–10, and 2010–11 titles, and Princeton captured the 2008-09 State Title.

 The conference's demise was set in motion by the Illinois High School Association member schools initially voting in December 2018 to establish a district football format (but repealing it one year later), meaning Mount Carmel would not be able to schedule all of the other conference members in that sport.
 The conference responded by voting to remove the school in 2020, while the school voted to leave before the 2019–20 school year.
 This set off a chain reaction, as Jasper and Vincennes Lincoln were accepted to return to the SIAC for 2020, and a week later, the PAC voted to accept the remaining four schools, including two former members, Boonville and Mount Vernon, effectively ending the conference.
+Its demise was further hastened by the 2020 Coronavirus Outbreak.
+Because of the outbreak, the conference's final spring season was canceled, and as a result, the conference ceased operations with the 2019-20 Winter Season.